wdsrx/picking_packing/README.md

 # Open Orders Performance

 ## Summary
-This is a live dhasboard that shows the number of Sales Orders pending for picking, the activity per employee, and a comparison between current day and previous day.
+This is a live dashboard that shows the number of Sales Orders pending for picking, the activity per employee, and a comparison between current day and previous day.

-The 'Dashboard' is displayed in a 65 inches monitor in the middle of the warehouse, and has the intention to increase productivity performance by modifying only one variable, the awarness of being observed.
+The 'Dashboard' is displayed in a 65 inches monitor in the middle of the warehouse, and has the intention to increase productivity performance by modifying only one variable, the awareness of being observed.

 To evaluate the 'Hawthorne Effect', I will create another chart that compares the data before and after the dashboard was published.